-Related : CAA's Standards of Licensure & Accreditation - 2019, Ministry of Education Framework for
+Related: CAA's Standards of Licensure & Accreditation - 2019, Ministry of Education Framework forDocumentsthe Compliance Inspection of Higher Education Institution - 2020,

-bocuments the Compliance Inspection of Higher Education Institution - 2020,
+ESG 2015 Standards - 1.1 Policy for Quality Assurance

 ADSM P 301 - Grading and Assessment Policy

 ADSM P 412 - Student Disciplinary Policy

 ADSM P 419 - Student Appeals Policy

-1.1 The purpose of this policy is to provide ADSM students, faculty and all relevant units with clear direction and guidelines on the academic integrity standards of the School and the potential consequences of any academic violations.
+1.1 The purpose of this Policy is to provide ADSM students, faculty and all relevant units with clear direction and guidelines on the academic integrity standards of the School and the potential consequences of any academic violations.
 It establishes and communicates to students, faculty and staff ADSM's standard academic integrity principles and procedures to be followed when academic integrity is violated.

-- 2.1 This policy is applicable to all students, faculty and staff at ADSM. - 2.2 All students, faculty and staff are required to comply with this policy. - 2.3 The policy serves as foundation to ADSM's Academic Integrity Committee in reviewing any violations by the student or for further review of decisions previously imposed on the students for academic integrity violations in the course of an appeal of initial decision(s). - 2.4 Employees are required to understand the policy as they are required to assist the School in assurance, enforcement and prevention of complicity with the students.
+- 2.1 This Policy is applicable to all students, faculty and staff at ADSM. - 2.2 The policy serves as foundation to ADSM's Academic Integrity Committee in reviewing any violations by the student or for further review of decisions previously imposed on the students for academic integrity violations in the course of an appeal of initial decision(s). - 2.3 Employees are required to understand the policy as they are required to assist the School in assurance, enforcement and prevention of complicity with the students.

-3.1 Academic Integrity: is a concept that refers to intellectual honesty and responsible behavior, it is adhering to the values of honesty, respect, and responsibility in learning, teaching and research, including, but not limited to, giving credit for others when using their work.
+- 3.1 Academic Integrity: is a concept that refers to intellectual honesty and responsible behavior, it is adhering to the values of honesty, respect, and responsibility in learning, teaching and research, including, but not limited to, giving credit for others when using their work. - 3.2 Academic Integrity Committee: an ad-hoc committee formed by the Academic Dean and comprises two faculties and one staff to investigate students' violations of academic integrity and report findings.

-- 3.2 Academic Integrity Committee: an ad-hoc committee formed by the Academic Dean and comprises two faculty members and one staff to investigate students' violations of academic integrity and report findings to the Academic Dean. - 3.3 Cheating: Claim, use or attempt to claim or use material created by others as own work in academic submissions such as assignments, reports, presentations, projects. - 3.4 Complicity: assisting or attempting to assist other people in committing violations of the Academic Integrity Policy. - 3.5 Fabrication: Making up false information for use in academic or research submissions. - 3.6 Falsifying Signatures: Forging signatures on official forms or documents. - 3.7 Honor Pledge: The Honor Pledge is a short statement attesting that each student will fully comply with ADSM's Academic Integrity as follows:
+- 3.3 Cheating: Claim, use or attempt to claim or use material created by others as own work in academic submissions such as assignments, reports, presentations, projects. - 3.4 Complicity: assisting or attempting to assist other people in committing Academic Integrity violations. - 3.5 Fabrication: Making up false information for use in academic or research submissions. - 3.6 Falsifying Signatures: Forging signatures on official forms or documents. - 3.7 Honor Pledge: The Honor Pledge is a short statement attesting that each student will fully comply with ADSM's Academic Integrity as follows: